Street-Stream/api_client_examples/README.md

 ## Create a Multi Drop Job

 Below is a simple example of the creation of a job with one pick up and two drops.
 The obivous difference is we have an array of drops rather than a single dropOff.
 Also multi drop drops don't have an individual from and to time.
 Instead the job has a top level deliveryFrom and deliveryTo tine window.
-This represents the earliest time thaat a courier should start delivering and time by which they should finish the curcuit.
+This represents the earliest time that a courier should start delivering and time by which they should finish the curcuit.
 Additionally there is a top level optimise route attribute which is set to true.
 Where this is a true the system will optimise the route plan for the orders rather that being based on the order provided.
 Where a return to base job is required the request can include the pick up address as the last drop.
 Route optimisation will detect this and only optimise the order of the other drops.

 ```json
 {